mohitk09/mohitk09/README.md

-- 🔭 I'm currently working as a software engineer in Vimeo
+- 🔭 I'm currently working as a software engineer at Vimeo
-- 🌱 I’m proficient in problem solving and have good command over data structures
+- 🌱 I’m proficient in problem-solving and have good command over data structures and algorithms
-- 👯 I have experience working on ReactJS, NodeJs, and AWS.
+- 👯 I have experience working on ReactJS, NodeJs, Golang, P̱HP and AWS.
 - :sunglasses: A certified AWS developer Associate
 - :cloud: Ask me anything